TobiG77/youth-challenge-kapiti/content/home.md

 Welcome to the 2017 Kapiti’s Digital Youth Challenge!

 Do you have an idea beneficial to the community or a new business opportunity?
+Want to get help to make it happen?

+{{< youtube l1VtfJE-0b4 >}}

 We will provide mentors and experts to help you develop your business idea.
 You’ll be pitching your ideas to a world class group of judges and compete for prizes.